 Depression is a multifactorial condition, and efficient relief requires addressing multiple neurochemical and metabolic imbalances that may underlie mood disturbances.
 The nutrients listed in the protocol are categorized according to their evidence-based mechanisms of action in brain health and mood regulation.
 The categories are:

-- Broad-range nervous system function (omega-3 fatty acids, magnesium);
+- Broad-range nervous system function (omega-3 fatty acids, magnesium, saffron extract);

 - Blood-sugar regulation (chromium, green coffee extract);